barambani/laws/README.md

       fa => f => Func[X, B](f compose fa.apply)
   }
 ```
-We can see that it allows to transform the **output** type inside the context *Function1* through its `map`.
-Reasoning along the same line, we could argue that we might want to adapt also the **input** type of *Function1*, but clearly `map` cannot do that.
+We can see that it allows to transform the **output** type inside the context *Function1* composing an `A => B` to the function application `fa.apply`.
+Reasoning along the same line, we could argue that we might also want to adapt the **input** type of another *Function1* where we fix the output and that can be defined as `Func[?, Y]`.
+In this case we cannot `map` the input type otherwise we wouldn't be able to apply the *Function1* anymore. `map` clearly cannot do that.
 The types don't align.
-This is exactly what a *contravariant functor* is designed to resolve with its `contramap`.
-Let's have a look at the instance for *Function1*
+What we can do instead, is to prepend a *morphism* to *Function1* that would give us exactly the type we need in **input** still remaining inside the context *Function1*.
+This is exactly what a *contravariant functor* is designed to do with its `contramap`.
+Let's have a look at a possible instance
 ```scala
 implicit def funcContravariant[Y]: Contravariant[Func[?, Y]] =
   new Contravariant[Func[?, Y]] {